 The nest was identified to be active in 2017.
 UBCPT took steps at that time to address the nest and manage the conflicts with development.
 The resident eagles displayed courtship and mating behaviour between 2017 and 2022.
 2022 is the first year that there were eaglets in the nest.
-Construction occurred outside the noise buffer in 2017, within the noise buffer in 2018-2020, and was completed prior to the 2021 and 2022 breading seasons.
+Construction occurred outside the noise buffer in 2017, within the noise buffer in 2018-2020, and was completed prior to the 2021 and 2022 breeding seasons.
 Despite the cessation of construction for the 2021 season, the eagles were not successful at rearing young that year.
 (Figure 7).
-An alternative nest was constructed nearby and further away from the development sites in the fall of 2020.

 Figure 7.
 This graph shows the number of known offspring of the breeding pair at Ross Drive and Birney Avenue (blue) and construction activity (orange).
-Construction activity is described graphically using numbers 0-2 (0 - no construction, 1 - adjacent construction outside noise buffer, 2 - construction within noise buffer).
-Note it is unclear if the 2022 eaglets survived and fledged.
+Construction activity is described graphically using numbers 0 and 1 (0 - no construction, 1 - construction within noise buffer).
+Note the 2022 eaglet did not survive or fledge.

 This nest supported eaglet(s) and was monitored until mid-August.
-As of August 12 2022, the eaglet(s) were absent from the nest and the adult eagles have departed the nest for the year.
-It remains unclear if the eaglet(s) fledged or if they did not survive this breeding season.
-As of the July 20th monitoring period, an adult eagle was observed continuing to bring prey to the nest; however, no eaglet(s) vocalizations had been heard from the nest since the June 9th monitoring period.
-If the eaglet(s) did not survive, it is likely the mortality was due to natural causes as no construction was taking place and no vandalism to the nest was visible; however, the specific mechanism is uncertain due to the limited observations available from the bimonthly monitoring.
+As of August 12, 2022, the eaglet(s) were absent from the nest and the adult eagles have departed the nest for the year.
+No eaglet vocalizations had been heard from the nest since the June 9th monitoring period, and on September 14th it was confirmed that the eaglet did not survive the breeding season.
+It is likely the mortality was due to natural causes as no construction was taking place and no vandalism to the nest was visible; however, the specific mechanism is uncertain due to the limited observations available from the bimonthly monitoring.
 An avian flu is believed to have caused mortality at other nests in the Lower Mainland this summer.
 Other potential mechanisms could include lack of food, contaminated food, or weather-related mortality.